q-shift/backstage-playground/plugins/README.md

 ## Quarkus actions

-This plugin proposes 2 actions able to:
+This plugin provides the following list of backstage action(s) to be used in a template:

 | Action                     | Description                                                                                                                                                |
 |----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|